 - Making learning steps and goals transparent

 One great opportunity to tailor your seminar to your participants is to create the program together.
-If this is not possible, you might give participants a chance to review the program beforehand and to influence the program design.
-This style of planning also shows an appreciative attitude as a facilitator and helps your participants to feel like co-owners of the training.
-But this all depends on more than just an encouraging attitude.
-Concrete signals are also required: Respond to comments or ideas and show your willingness to reconsider planning because of the feedback you received.
+If this is not possible, you might give participants a chance to review the program beforehand and to influence the program design and develop co-ownership of the training.
+This all depends on more than just an encouraging attitude.
+Give concrete signals: Respond to comments or ideas and show your willingness to reconsider planning.
 If for some reason you are not including the feedback you’ve received, you can explain why you chose something different.
 Be open to negotiation.
 In the end this makes your training better attuned to the particular group you are working with.
 Everybody's satisfaction with the training will increase accordingly.

 Co-founder of Working Between Cultures.
 Co-author of Holistic learning.
 Facilitator since 2004, certified intercultural facilitator (Institute for Intercultural Communikation, LMU München) and trainer (IHK Akademie München/Westerham), adult education (Foundation University Hildesheim).
 Focus: Cooperation and leadership in heterogenouos teams, higher education, train-the-trainer.